WadeP6970/johnricco.github.io/projects.md

 countries that are richer and diversified.

-**[Do food stamps crowd out contributions to food-related charities?](http://www.antolin-davies.com/theses/ricco.pdf)** (Undergraduate thesis) Previous studies indicate that welfare benefits partially crowd out charity.
+**[Do food stamps crowd out contributions to food-related charities?](http://www.antolin-davies.com/theses/ricco.pdf)**

+Previous studies indicate that welfare benefits partially crowd out charity.
 This research, however, does not present a thorough analysis of non-religious charities and does not disaggregate welfare benefits into specific programs.
-To address these two shortcomings, I exploit a provision of the 1996 welfare reform law to identify the causal impact of Food Stamps benefits on contributions to food-related charities.
+To address these two shortcomings, I exploit a provision of the 1996 welfare reform law to identify the causal impact of food stamps on contributions to food-related charities.
 The results suggest that the crowd-out effect was between 7 and 16 cents on the dollar in counties with active food-related charities.
 This finding is robust to a variety of specifications.

 **[Walk sheds by Metro
 line](https://johnricco.shinyapps.io/metro_walksheds/)**, with [Steve